tychon/phrases/README.md

 To quote the RFC 2898:

-> An iteration count has traditionally served the purpose of increasing
+> An iteration count has traditionally served the purpose of
-> the cost of producing keys from a password, thereby also increasing
+> increasing the cost of producing keys from a password, thereby also
-> the difficulty of attack.
-For the methods in this document, a minimum
+> increasing the difficulty of attack.
+For the methods in this
-> of 1000 iterations is recommended.
-This will increase the cost of
+> document, a minimum of 1000 iterations is recommended.
+This will
-> exhaustive search for passwords significantly, without a noticeable
+> increase the cost of exhaustive search for passwords significantly,
-> impact in the cost of deriving individual keys.
+> without a noticeable impact in the cost of deriving individual keys.

 It was published in year 2000 and suggests 1000 rounds.
 Simply assume a variant of Moore's law saying the computational power of a CPU doubles every two years and calculate the number of rounds you should use with

 `1000 * 2^((YEAR-2000)/2)`

 where YEAR is the current year.
 For year 2015 this gives 181 000 rounds, which is a surprisingly good estimate for my computer.

+# Versions

+The versions are indicated by the latest git tag.
+Major versions match the storage versions and are not backward compatible.

+* v2.1: Support sychronisation between multiple files.
+* v2: Supports passphrases, key-pairs and binary data; appends random suffix to lockhash to change cipher on every write hiding small changes in plaintext.

+* v1: First release with static lockhash supporting only passphrases.

 # Under The Hood

 For information about version 1 checkout the `v1` tag in git.

 ### Haskell coding style:

 * No exceptions in pure code.
 * Document impure behaviour ( exitFailiure, exitSuccess, error, ... )
 * Many else I don't know yet, still learning ...

 ### Embedded files

 The help texts and the GHC version are embedded into the code on compiletime by Template Haskell.
 Have a look at EmbeddedContent.hs When the embedded file content changed, run 'make clean' and then 'make'

 ### Storage file layout:

 ```
 File:
 |StorageProps|0|hash|hash|representation of Storage data type|